 I was dead set on going to this candy shop just a couple blocks from the Zocalo on Avenida 5 de Mayo.

 I bought a lime filled with coconut that just called to me from the display case and stocked up on candies and sweets to bring back as gifts.

 It’s a bit pricey compared to prices you’d spend in one of the markets but I think it was worth it.

 A post office you actually want to go to.
 This post office was built in the early 1900s and is still functioning today.

 I don’t think I’d mind the endless waits if this was my post office.

 Alameda Central & Diego Rivera Museum

-The museum cost 30 pesos to enter, and an extra 5 pesos to be allowed to take photos.
-You're given a sticker to wear to show you've paid for photo rights, so don't get cheeky and try to sneak a picture without paying.
-It's only 5 pesos, you can handle it.
+The museum cost 30 pesos to enter, and an extra 5 pesos to be allowed to take photos (you’ll be given a sticker to wear to show you paid for photo rights)

 La Ciudadela Artisan Market